gitbrent/PptxGenJS/README.md

 | `addText`         | string  |        | add text to each slide          | Use the established syntax. |

 ## Table-to-Slides HTML Options
+Add an `data` attribute to the table's `<th>` tag to manually size columns (inches)
-A minimum column width can be specified by adding a `data-pptx-min-width` attribute to any given `<th>` tag.
+* minimum column width can be specified by using the `data-pptx-min-width` attribute
+* fixed column width can be specified by using the `data-pptx-width` attribute

 Example:
 ```HTML